pymor/pymor/docs/source/tutorial-rb.rst

 only 25 basis vectors.

 Now, the Euclidean norm will just work fine in many cases.
-However, when `fom` comes from a PDE, it will be usually not the norm we are interested in, and you may get poor results for problems with strongly anisotropic meshes.
+However, when the full-order model comes from a PDE, it will be usually not the norm we are interested in, and you may get poor results for problems with strongly anisotropic meshes.